Justin01Wu/ObjectTreeCreator/README.md

 ## Error handling
 If a class is not covered, it is not customized, and it doesn't have default constructor, then the util will set it to null

-if any exceptions occur during those process, the value will be set to null
+If any exceptions occur during those process, the value will be set to null

 It can detect nested class:
 ```